tamccullough88/Vanilla_JS_Memory_Game/README.md

 Plan:

-- create grid for cards
+- create grid for cards - done
-- place cards
+- place cards - done
-- style grid
+- style grid - done
-- style cards
+- style cards - done
-- create function to flip cards
+- create function to flip cards - done
-- creat function to shuffle cards(probable use fisher yates)
+- creat function to shuffle cards(probable use fisher yates) - done(with easier function)
-- create function to judge if cards match and hold if they do, reset if they don't
+- create function to judge if cards match and hold if they do, reset if they don't - done
-- create score increase function within card flip function
+- create score increase function within card flip function - done
-- create start/reset button/function
+- create start/reset button/function - done, start only

+extras

+- create turns counter - done
+- create function to display "you won" graphic when game is won
+- create function to display "you lost" when player reaches maximum number of turns
+- create function to play card flip sound when cards are flipped

 citation: